-You may also be interested in engineering apprenticeships.
+You may also be interested in engineering apprenticeships within the construction industry.

 Which construction companies offer apprenticeships?

 Many employers in property and construction run apprenticeship programmes at various levels, including:

 - Amey - apprenticeships at intermediate, advanced and higher/degree level.
-The higher and degree-level programmes are available in areas such as civil and construction engineering, environmental and civil engineering, and rail design.
+The degree-level programmes are available in areas such as civil engineering, environmental practitioner, chartered surveyor and rail.

 - Arup - advanced and higher apprenticeships in building services, civil engineering, quantity surveying, rail design, transport planning and more.

-- Balfour Beatty - apprenticeships in areas such as engineering, quantity surveying, highways maintenance and construction management at intermediate, advanced and higher level.
+- Balfour Beatty - apprenticeships in areas such as civil and mechanical engineering, quantity surveying, highways maintenance and construction management at intermediate, advanced, higher and degree level.

-- Countryside Properties - a trainee management apprenticeship scheme providing the skills required for a career in construction management, surveying or technical project management, with a starting salary of £18,000 per year.
+- Countryside Partnerships - a Level 4 trainee management apprenticeship programme providing the skills required for a career in construction, quantity surveying, estimating or design and technical.

-- Mott Macdonald - advanced and degree apprenticeships in fields such as civil engineering, transport planning, building services engineering, quantity surveying and infrastructure technology.
+- Mott Macdonald - advanced, degree and Scottish modern apprenticeships in fields such as civil engineering, transport planning, building services engineering, quantity surveying and infrastructure technology.

-- Redrow - trade apprenticeships, office apprenticeships, technical apprenticeships and commercial apprenticeships.
+- Redrow - trade apprenticeships, and technical and commercial apprenticeships.

 - Skanska - on a Level 2 or Level 3 apprenticeship, you'll spend 80% of your time on the job and the rest in education.
-Roles include civil engineer, mechanical and electrical engineer, and operations positions such as welding and plumbing.
+Roles include civil engineer, mechanical and electrical engineer, and operations positions such as plumbing and welding.

 Who are they aimed at?